Becoming Java certified is a great way to help improve your career options with more job opportunities and more pay.

 This course is definitely NOT for beginner programmers.
 If you are a beginner, you will struggle with this course.
-In that case, grab my Java Masterclass and go through all or a significant amount of that course, and then my 1Z0-819 Part 1 course, before attempting this course.
+In that case, grab my Java Masterclass and go through all or a significant amount of that course before attempting this one.

 You don't teach Java in this course?

 That's right, I don't teach you Java as such.
 The course assumes you know Java, and are looking for the knowledge to pass the exam.
 It's a subtle but important distinction.

 And remember, the course only focuses on topics that may come up as a question in the 1Z0-819 exam.

 Yes, you will learn a ton of new things by going through this course.
 But I do assume you know Java, and won't waste your time by having you watch me type in code.

 Rather, I paste in a code snippet, explain its purpose, and execute it.
 This is the best way to pass on the required knowledge to me.
 As an aside, the